tstromberg/extract_strava/README.md

 Usage:
 ======
 Once the tool has been built and the database extracted, you may run the tool:

     % ./extract_strava ./databases/strava .

 extract_strava will dump out one TCX file per ride found in the database.
-Rides are normally purged from the database after a successful upload, so this should only output what you need to manually upload yourself to Strava via the web interface.
+These files may be uploaded to Strava via the web interface.
+Thankfully, Strava will detect and notify you if a ride has already been submitted.